weberbirding/waterfowl/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The package is aimed at simplifying functions and workflows for waterfowl biologist and graduate students.
+The waterfowl package is aimed at simplifying functions and workflows for waterfowl biologist and graduate students.
 Ultimately, its function are simple wrappers around functions from other packages, but with more automation and with a preferred output.
 Looking to do some habitat selection analyses with tracking data?
-Simply use to generate a table of land cover classes for each location, or use to generate a GLMM-ready table of land cover percentages for a given home range or area.
-No need to fuss with all the intermediate steps; the package will do that for you!
+Simply use landcover_points() to generate a table of land cover classes for each location, or use landcover_percent() to generate a GLMM-ready table of land cover percentages for a given home range or area.
+No need to fuss with all the intermediate steps; the waterfowl package will do that for you!
 Suggestions for additions or changes to the package are more than welcome!

-is a work in progress!
+The waterfowl package is a work in progress!

 ## Installation